Clackamas Community College

 2-6 credits, Fall/Winter/Spring/Summer

 Cooperative Work Experience.
 Provides students with on-the-job work experience in the field of geographic information systems.
-Variable Credit: 2-6 credits.
+This class is intended for students who are completing their Geographic Information Systems (GIS) Technology Certificate.
 Required: Student Petition.

 Prerequisites: GIS-201